mapbox/mapbox-studio-classic/sources/mbstreets/README.md

 #### Areas

 Labels for polygons are stored in the vector tiles as points.
 These layers will have an `area` field to tell you how big the polygon they represent is.
+This is useful for restricting labels of small objects at zoom level 14 and above.

 #### Extra attributes for styling